What is inflammation actually?

 Overall, shopping at farmer’s market provides the highest nutrient content in foods.
 Plates full of healthy homemade foods will keep your joints happy now and in the long run.

-- Key Nutrients
+- KEY NUMBER TWO: Nutrients

 We would like to think our diet gives us every nutrient we need.
 Research shows however nutrient content has dropped significantly over the years.
 Supplementing is needed especially when it comes to lowering inflammation!